 As is expected, the Silo excels at another piece of the hotel puzzle: dining.
 While the property has its fair share of culinary competition (Cape Town is quickly topping the list of international foodie destinations), the Silo has already established itself as a staple of the city’s gastronomic scene.
 Head Chef Veronica Canha-Hibbert referred to her traditional French training when designing the dining program, which emphasizes old-fashioned comfort food and updated classics.
 The Silo’s all-day eatery, Granary Café, offers tried-and-true favorites like excellent Sunday roast and indulgent afternoon tea; while the dinner menu features elevated seasonal fare like seafood bouillabaisse and rabbit tortellini.
 A rooftop tempura bar serves charcoal-fired delights and creative desserts.

-Related: Cape Town Update
+Related: Cape Town Update: What to Know Now